ItalyStrap/theme-json-generator/README.md

 ## Advanced Usage

-> This part is optional, if you want to provide your own data just skip color part.
+> This part is optional, if you want to provide your own data just skip this part.
 > I use a naming convention for defining CSS properties, you can use your own if you don't like mine.

 Now we know how to generate the theme.json file so, what next?